Skip to main content

 null

-Dr. Shan Li is an Assistant Professor in the College of Health at Lehigh University.
-He is also an affiliated faculty in the Department of Education and Human Services at Lehigh University.
-He received his Ph.D. in Educational Psychology from McGill University, and a B.S. in Educational Technology from Beijing Normal University.
+Dr. Shan Li is an Assistant Professor in the College of Health at Lehigh University and an affiliated faculty member in the Teaching, Learning, and Technology program in the College of Education.
+He holds a Ph.D. in Educational Psychology (Learning Sciences) from McGill University and an M.S. in Educational Technology from Beijing Normal University.

 Education